 It’s not necessary to have a whole room or fancy equipment for your dedicated space.
 All you need is a desk or table, your computer, a good chair, and any necessary homework supplies.
 You’ll want your space to be comfortable, as well as functional, to allow for maximum productivity.
 Keep trying different locations until you find a spot that works for you.

 3. Eat healthy foods/snacks

-If you find yourself with short time throughout the day to make healthy meals, consider meal planning or “packing” your lunch.
-While you will be at home, it doesn’t hurt to prepare your snacks and meals in advance.
-That way if you have a full day of school work, you can quickly grab your meal and enjoy it without all the hustle of preparing.
+If you find yourself with limited time throughout the day to make healthy meals, consider meal prepping or “packing” your lunch.
+Preparing your snacks and meals in advance will ensure that even on your full days of school work, you can quickly grab your meal and enjoy it without having to take time for preparation.